susanyang17/doc/dev-ref/Features_and_Usages.md

 ## Format Cell

 The Format Cell optin is in the context menu.
-It provides 10 different categories with a total of 47 formats to apply on cells.
+It provides 10 different categories with a total of 47 formats to apply to the cells.

 ![ center](/assets/images/dev-ref/essentials-feature-formatCell.png)

 ## Sheet Protection

-If you enable "Protect Sheet" for a sheet in Excel, Keikai will keep this setting when reading the Excel file, hence, when you edit a protected sheet, you will see an alert message telling you that the sheet is being protected.
+If you enable "Protect Sheet" against a sheet in Excel, Keikai will keep this setting when reading the Excel file, hence, when you edit a protected sheet, you will see an alert message telling you that the sheet is being protected.